In this article, I discuss the best disability insurance options for teachers.

 Do you need “true” own-occupation definition?
 Maybe not.
 It might depend on the type of teaching you do.
 If you are an elementary school math teacher, maybe not.
 However, if you are a piano teacher or industrial arts teacher, an own-occupation definition might be prudent.

 When I review quotes, I usually see 2 elements missing from most quotes or policies.
 It is imperative your policy contains the following.

 The disabilities we have implied so far in this article are total disabilities.
 In other words, you can’t work at all.

-However, many disabilities start out or end as a partial disability.
-What if you can work, just not full-time?
+However, many disabilities start or end as a partial disability.
+What happens if you can work, but not full-time?

 This is where you want partial disability benefits.
-A plan that offers partial disability benefits pays a pro-rated benefit of the time or work lost because of the partial disability.
+Disability plans that offer partial disability benefits pays a pro-rated benefit for the time or work lost because of the partial disability.

 Usually, the amount of disability income you receive is a percentage of your total monthly disability benefit.
 For example, let’s say you work 3 days a week now and therefore experience a 40% income loss.
 If your monthly disability benefit is $4,000, you will receive $1,600 ($4,000 X 40%).
 This is a simple example to illustrate.

 However, beware.
 Many policies state they have partial disability benefits.
 But, when you read their definition, it states that partial benefits are paid after a period of total disability.